criticalmanufacturing/portal-sdk/README.md

 ### publish

-Publishes one or more Deployment Package(s) into Customer Portal
+Publishes one or more Deployment Manifests into Customer Portal

 Equivalent to powershell cmdlet <a href="#add-manifests">Add-Manifests</a>